openshift/microshift/test/README.md

 Blueprint names should clearly identify the combination of operating system and MicroShift versions.
-The convention is to put the operating system first, followed by MicroShift.
+The convention is to put the operating system first, followed by `microshift`.
 For example, `rhel-9.2-microshift-4.13`.

-Regardless of the branch, the blueprints using MicroShift built from the source PR should use "source" in the name to facilitate rebuilding only the source-based images.
+Regardless of the branch, the blueprints using MicroShift built from the source PR should use `source` in the name to facilitate rebuilding only the source-based images.
 For example, `rhel-9.2-microshift-source`.

-To make it easy to include the right image in a test scenario, each blueprint produces an edge-commit image identified with a "ref" that is the same as the blueprint name contained within the blueprint file.
+To make it easy to include the right image in a test scenario, each blueprint produces an edge-commit image identified with a `ref` that is the same as the blueprint name contained within the blueprint file.

-### Image Parents
+#### Image Parents

-ostree images work better when the "parent" image is clearly defined for variants derived from it.
-The automation relies on file naming conventions to determine the parent blueprint by extracting the prefix before the first `-` in the filename and then using that to find the blueprint **template** file, and ultimately the blueprint **name**.
+`ostree` images work better when the `parent` image is clearly defined for variants derived from it.
+The automation relies on file naming conventions to determine the parent blueprint by extracting the prefix before the first dash (`-`) in the filename and then using that to find the blueprint **template** file, and ultimately the blueprint **name**.

 For example, `rhel92-microshift-source` has prefix `rhel92`.
-There is a blueprint template `image-blueprints/group1/rhel92.toml` that contains the name `rhel-9.2`, so when the image for `rhel92-microshift-source` is built the parent is configured as the `rhel-9.2` image.
+There is a blueprint template `./test/image-blueprints/group1/rhel92.toml` that contains the name `rhel-9.2`, so when the image for `rhel92-microshift-source` is built, the parent is configured as the `rhel-9.2` image.

-### Image Reference Aliases
+#### Image Reference Aliases

 Sometimes it is useful to use the same image via a different reference.
 To define an alias from one ref to another, create a file